n0-computer/iroh/iroh/README.md

 ## Running Examples

 Examples are located in `iroh/examples`.
 Run them with `cargo run --example`. eg: `cargo run --example hello-world`.
-Each example has a description on how to run in a comment at the top of the example file.
+At the top of each example file is a comment describing how to run the example.

 # License